20555 - CITIES AND REGIONS: MANAGING GROWTH AND CHANGE

-- In developing these four main contents of the course we come through one specific tool, widely applied in the relevant literature: composite indicators (the ‘global city competitiveness index’ or the ‘regional innovation scoreboard’, to name but a few).
-The course dedicates some time to deepen these technical tool, allowing students to become ‘users’ at least at an intermediate level [*Strong theoretical background on the economics of cities and regions plus useful tools to apply the theory into practice].
+- In developing these four main contents of the course we come through two specific tools, widely applied in the relevant literature: composite indicators (the ‘global city competitiveness index’ or the ‘regional innovation scoreboard’, to name but a few) and network analysis.
+The course dedicates some time to deepen these technical tools, allowing students to become ‘users’ at least at an intermediate level [*Strong theoretical background on the economics of cities and regions plus useful tools to apply the theory into practice].

 [*It is a very informative course in terms of policy analysis and public management but it also offers practical sessions to apply knowledge]: